jruas/pands-problem-sheet/README.md

 #### file: bmi.py

 ##### Key-sections of code:
-- [x] Take in height and weight from user
+- [x] Taking in height and weight from user
-- [x] Conversion of input values to float
+- [x] Converting input values to float
-- [x] Conversion of height to metres
+- [x] Converting height to metres
 - [x] BMI calculation
-- [x] Printing result to user with 2 decimal places in a string "BMI is XX.XX"
+- [x] Printing result to user, with 2 decimal places as "BMI is XX.XX"

 # Week 3:
 #### Taking a string.
 Output every second letter in reserve order